 Who is Buying Tesla Semi-Trucks and Why?

-It’s been several months since founder and CEO of both SpaceX and Tesla, Inc. introduced the prototype of the first electric Tesla semi-truck.
-And, what better way to market the trucks than by driving them across the country and stopping off at the headquarters of some of the companies that have placed orders to let the take one for a test drive.
+It’s been several months since the founder and CEO of both SpaceX and Tesla, Inc. introduced the prototype of the first electric Tesla semi-truck.
+And what better way to market the trucks than by driving them across the country and stopping off at the headquarters of some of the companies that have placed orders to let them take one for a test drive?

 One way to tell that Tesla’s electric semi-trucks are poised to be a big bang in the industry is with the well-timed announcement by a small Florida-based company, City Furniture, which placed an order for five semi-trucks on Earth Day.